canvasxyz/canvas-docs/docs/packages/api.md

 Models must include an `id` and `updated_at` field, with a string and datetime type, respectively.
 They may also include a list of indexes.
-Indexes may only be defined over a single column.
+Indexes may be defined over a single column, or multiple columns.

 ```js
 export const routes = {